seton-hall-university/nj-makerDay-2016-docs/home-automation/nodemcu-devkit.md

 # NodeMCU DevKit

-An open-source firmware and development kit that helps you to prototype your IOT product within a few Lua script lines[^1].
+The Development Kit is an open-source firmware and development platform that helps prototype your IOT product within a few lines of Lua script[^1].
+Based on the ESP8266, it integrates GPIO, PWM, IIC, 1-Wire and ADC all in one board.

+We will be using the Arduino

 #### References